Journey To Your Retirement

-The road leading to retirement is very challenging with speed bumps, potholes and many diversions, distracting us from the actual goal.
+The road leading to retirement can be challenging with speed bumps, potholes and many diversions, distracting you from the actual goal.

 The Road to Retirement - Are you on the right track?

 The 5 major factors, which challenge and distract individuals from saving for retirement are;

 Don't get me wrong here, I am just asking you to put your oxygen mask first.

 I know and agree; that as parents, we have an enormous, non-negotiable, moral and emotional responsibility of providing the best education for our children.
 Still, it is equally essential to be self-sufficient during retirement.

 To start with, you have to understand that if you do not save enough for your retirement, then you will have to live a compromised lifestyle or be dependent on your children, relatives or friends to support you financially.

 Expecting children to support you during retirement, will burden on their finances, while they are trying to start their own family.
 It may also strain your relationship with your children.

 Bear in mind; that you can get a loan to buy a property, car, college education for your kids and others, but you can never get a loan for retirement.

 Spend some time and research on the various options of schools available.